Mustang trekking in Nepal Himalayas!

-Even monsoon season is better to trek in this region, lower mustang is rainy while upper mustang is dry because upper mustang lies behind the Annapurna Himalayan range, all mountain is visible from the jomsom and upper part of mustang
+Monsoon time in Nepal so often rains.
+Even monsoon season is better to trek in this region, the lower Mustang is rainy while upper mustang is dry because upper mustang placed behind the Annapurna Himalayan range, all-mountain is visible from the Jomsom and the upper part of MustangSeptember / October / November

 Monsoon is over, haze and rains are still possible, Magnificent for trekking.
 Monsoon ends around the middle of September month.
 Then the busiest season for trekking tours starts in Nepal, generally this time very busy all the trekking routes.
 Same here in Mustang as well, comparatively busy season.